The C API

 context

-The context returned by NSIBegin().
+: The context returned by NSIBegin().
 See context handling.

 handle

-A node handle.
+: A node handle.
 It identifies the node to be deleted.

 It accepts the following optional arguments:

-Specifies whether deletion is recursive.
+recursive | int | Specifies whether deletion is recursive.
 By default, only the specified node is deleted.
-If a value of 1 is given, then nodes which connect to the specified node are recursively removed.
-Unless they meet one of the following conditions:
+If a value of 1 is given, then nodes which connect to the specified node are recursively removed unless they also have connections which do not eventually lead to the specified node, or their connection to the deleted node was created with a strength greater than 0.
+This allows, for example, deletion of an entire shader network in a single call. |

 Setting Attributes